In This Article

-To extend the bloom time as much as possible, keep your poinsettia in a place with bright, direct sunlight—in a window facing south, west, or east is ideal.
-They grow best at temperatures ranging from 65 to 75 degrees.
-Extreme shifts in temperature can cause them to drop leaves, so keep your plant away from cold, drafty spots to keep it looking lush and healthy.
+To extend the bloom time as much as possible, keep your poinsettia in a place with bright, direct sunlight; near a window facing south, west, or east is ideal.
+They grow best at temperatures from 65–75 degrees.

-It's possible to re-bloom your poinsettia plant after Christmas with a few simple tricks.
-Water as usual until early April, then stop watering and allow the soil to dry out.
-In May, cut back the foliage so that only about four inches of stem remains, then repot the plant in fresh potting mix.
+It's possible to rebloom your poinsettia plant after Christmas with a few simple tricks.
+Water as usual until early April, stop watering, and allow the soil to dry out.
+In May, cut back the foliage so that only about four inches of stem remains, and then repot the plant in fresh potting mix.

 Buying a poinsettia while holiday shopping?
 Plan to pick up the plant at the end of your trip so that it isn't damaged by cold temperatures in your car while you're still hunting for gifts.

-Water the plant well and resume regular watering, allowing the soil to dry out in between.
-Once temperatures are above 55 degrees at night in the spring, you can move your poinsettia plant outdoors—first in a shady spot, then slowly acclimating it to full sun.
+Water the plant well, and resume regular watering, allowing the soil to dry out in between.
+Once temperatures are above 55 degrees at night in the spring, you can move your poinsettia plant outdoors—first in a shady spot and then slowly acclimating it to full sun.

 When you see new growth, begin feeding your poinsettia with houseplant fertilizer diluted to half-strength every two weeks.
-Continue this routine, and in July, pinch back an inch of growth from the end of each stem.
-Pinch back growth again in early September, this time removing two or three inches of terminal growth from stems.
+Continue this routine, and, in July, pinch back an inch of growth from the end of each stem.
+Pinch back growth again in early September, removing two or three inches of terminal growth from the stems.

-In early fall, start giving your poinsettia plant 12 to 14 hours of darkness each day, from the beginning of October until Thanksgiving.
-Simply place your poinsettia plant in a dark closet or cover it with a cardboard box to keep the light out each evening—then put it back in its usual sunny spot in the morning.
+In early fall, start giving your poinsettia plant 12–14 hours of darkness each day, from the beginning of October until Thanksgiving.
+Simply place it in a dark closet, or cover it with a cardboard box to keep the light out each evening.
+Then, put it back in its usual sunny spot in the morning.
 This should trick it into blooming just in time for the holiday season.

 Once Thanksgiving arrives, you can leave your plant in its usual spot and stop fertilizing.
 With a little luck, you'll soon see cheery red blooms to help you celebrate the holidays.

 It's best to take cuttings for propagation in early summer.
-If you're attempting to re-bloom your plant, you can propagate the stems you remove in May before repotting.
-Just follow the steps below.
+If you're attempting to rebloom your plant, you can propagate the stems you remove in May before repotting.
+Simply follow the steps below.

-- Fill the small pot with fresh potting mix or fine sand and moisten it well with water.
+Step 1: Fill the small pot with fresh potting mix or fine sand, and moisten it well.
 Poke a hole a few inches deep in the growing medium using a pencil or your pinky finger.

-- Plant the cutting in the hole you made and gently pat the growing medium around it to keep it in place.
+Step 4: Plant the cutting in the hole, and gently pat the growing medium around it to keep it in place.

-- Place the cutting in a warm place with bright, indirect light (not direct sunlight as you would a mature poinsettia).
+Step 6: Place the cutting in a warm place with bright, indirect light (not direct sunlight like you would with a mature poinsettia).
 You should see new growth after around four weeks, which indicates that the plant is growing new roots.
 At this point, you can remove the plastic bag and care for the plant as usual.